PaulskPt/RPi4B_MQTT_multi_topic_subscriber/README.md

 - Using ambient data: temperatrue, pressure and humidity from a sensor on a Raspberry Sense Hat V2 board.

 ## MQTT messages come by "topics".
-### This repo works with four different topics for the Publisher device and six topics for the Subscriber device:
+### This repo works with six different topics for the Publisher device and three topics for this Subscriber device:
 - "sensor/Feath/ambient".
 Containing ambient data from a remote sensor
 - "$SYS/broker/clients/disconnected".
 Subscriber device only.
 - "$SYS/broker/clients/connected".
 Subscriber device only.